navan0/Helmet-classifier-on-tflite/README.md

 # MSA
-MSA-Motorcycle Safety Analyzer is a Tensorflow image classifier that classify images from traffic camera's and predict the ridesr is wearing helmet or not with a 85% of accuracy
+MSA-Motorcycle Safety Analyzer is a Tensorflow image classifier that classify images from traffic camera's and predict the rider is wearing helmet or not with a 85% of accuracy

 <br><br>